Staff ride

 The term staff ride describes three different types of military exercises and examinations, usually conducted on a particular future battlefield or area of operation for the purpose of preliminary reconnaissance, terrain study and tactical preparation.
 As the Classic Staff Ride, the Leavenworth Staff Ride and the Decision-Forcing Staff Ride have been subjected to modern military scholarly work, the idea and practice of battlefield examination and exploitation has been documented throughout history.
 As early as 500 years BC, the Chinese general Sun Tzu emphasized the rigorous study of the terrain.
-Notable military commanders, such as Hannibal, Napoleon or Frederick the Great have regularly studied the terrain and exploited to its full advantage.
+Notable military commanders, such as Hannibal, Napoleon or Frederick the Great have regularly studied the terrain and exploited it to its full advantage.

 Types

 Classic

 The classic staff ride, a direct translation of the German term Stabs-Reise, is a technique made famous by Helmuth von Moltke the Elder in the second half of the nineteenth century.
 While serving as chief of the Great General Staff of the Prussian Army, Moltke took his subordinates on riding tours of areas where, in the event of war, significant military events, such as battles or the deployment of large numbers of troops were likely to occur.
 These exercises served the double purpose of training staff officers to appreciate the operational and strategic significance of particular pieces of terrain and informing contingency planning.
 The term "staff" refers to the fact that participants in these exercises were originally members of the Great General Staff.

 The Prussian staff ride evolved to an intermediate stage between table-top war games and army maneuvers.
 In this expanded form of staff rides, the commanding officers and staffs deployed in the field as if at war, but without troops, with 'teams' for both sides.
 Reconnaissance and movement orders were given to umpires, who decided what and when units would be sighted or encountered, and passed the information back to the commanders and staffs.
 The exercise allowed the commanders to war game more realistically than on a table top.
 Critiques would take place at the conclusion of the staff rides.
 As an example, the Battle of Tannenberg was largely anticipated in one of Alfred von Schlieffen's pre-war staff rides.